dezeroku/GeckoDriver_ARMv6/README.md

 # GeckoDriver_ARMv6
 Compiled binaries of Gecko Driver for ARMv6 architecture (cross-compiled)

+Newest confirmed working (that is the one you should download in most cases) : Release v.0.18.0

 Newest compilation version: Release v.0.19.0 (connection refused error on RPi Zero W , Firefox 52.3.0)

-Newest confirmed working: Release v.0.18.0

 HOW TO USE:

 Click the "Branch" button above, choose your desired version, then click on geckodriver and download it :)

+SHORT STORY:

 I could not find any compiled geckodriver binaries for ARMv6 (for example my Raspberry Pi Zero W, first series of Raspberry Pi etc.).
 They might come in handy, if someone ever needs them.